Office of Institutional Effectiveness Assessment Champions

 Dr. Wyatt, has provided leadership in ensuring that the university has planned and implemented assessment strategies aimed toward quality student learning experiences.
 Formerly as the Director of General Education, Dr. Wyatt first led the charge for implementing an assessment plan for the General Education Program.
 These efforts served the institution well, as it embraced the changing climate of assessment and accountability.
 As the first Dean of the Honors College, he led groundbreaking efforts to embed assessment practices into every operational component of the Honors program including the assessment of student learning outcomes in Honors courses.
 He also leads assessment efforts for faculty driven leadership and student engagement in learning the Kansas Leadership Center’s principles and competencies.
 Dr. Wyatt’s attention to detail and inclusive assessment efforts have led to our students’ engaging in unique high-impact learning experiences dedicated to learning civic leadership competencies in perpetuation of the university’s mission of preparing students for lifelong learning, rewarding careers, and adaptive leadership, and for its’ vision of changing lives for the common good!

 Ms. Kindra Wells has been serving as the ESU Mathematics General Education Coordinator since 2014, and annually approximately 700 students complete the math courses included in her assessments.
 Using an AAC&U value rubric to measure student learning across all course sections, the data collected informs adaptations to both the curriculum and pedagogy strategies.
 Working with Dr. Hollenbeck, she also geared the college algebra contents toward real-life applications.
 Labs and other instructional activities have been created and implemented to address this effort.
 Students are encouraged to explore and compare complex ideas for multiple disciplines, and also apply knowledge from the perspective of multiple disciplines, such as Sciences, Economics, Finance, Health, Education, and Sociology.
 Her assessment efforts have been making extraordinary contributions in terms of using the assessment data to improve student learning.
 Because of the proactive and meaningful assessments Ms. Wells has been doing, our department noticed the student learning outcomes have been steadily increasing over the last 2 years.
-There is no doubt that the success of these courses has a big impact on students’ educational experience at ESU and is a key part in student retention.
+There is no doubt that the success of these courses has a big impact on the student educational experience at ESU and is a key influence in student retention.

 Dr. Anna Catterson has done a remarkable job creating the Online Readiness Course for Emporia State University instructors.
 While balancing her many duties in the Learning Technologies Department, she leads the ORC by assessing the needs of ESU instructors.
 She adapted this course curriculum to reflect the mission and values at Emporia State University.
 The Online Readiness Course provides best practices for online teaching in order for ESU instructors to provide quality lessons in an online setting.
 Developing a course like the ORC takes time and commitment and with each module, Dr. Catterson provides feedback and continues to develop the ORC based on instructor’s feedback and submitted projects.
 She doesn’t develop based on theory alone but on the assessment of the course’s successes and failures.
 She generously provides assistance with ESU instructors, faculty, and staff.
 She is always eager to help instructors with identifying areas that could use improvement and has proven many times how to engage the online learner.
 With her expertise in instructional design, she has identified the roles instructors need to play in order to engage students in discussion boards and has used her own experiences as examples.
 She has assessed that students are more engaged if the instructor is engaged and she is extremely dedicated to developing an engaging learning environment at ESU.